Graphite Multicore Simulator

 Information for New Graphite Users

 - The documentation and source code for this project can be found on our Github page.
+Documentation can be found under the Wiki link.

 - New users may want to jump directly to the Graphite Getting Started Guide.